benblazak/ergodox-firmware/doc/references.md

 * [Notes on LEDs]
   (http://www.gizmology.net/LEDs.htm)
-  Talks about different types of LEDs, mentioning typical brightnesses, voltages, and other intersting stuff.
+  Talks about different types of LEDs, mentioning typical brightnesses, voltages, and other interesting stuff.

 * [All About Circuits : Reference]
   (http://www.allaboutcircuits.com/vol_5/index.html)